maxshafer/shafer-research-group/content/authors/Lamoce/_index.md

 ---
 # Display name
-title: N. toae
+title: L. ocellatus

 # Username (this should match the folder name)
 authors:
-  - fish5
+  - Lamoce

 # Is this the primary user of the site?
 superuser: false